drekka/Voodoo/README.md

 .build/release/simulcra
 ```

-Which you can move anywhere you like as it's a fully self contained command line program.
+Which you can move anywhere you like as it's fully self contained.

 ### Executing from the command line